Armor Materials & Technology

 Body armor is made up of several different sections.
 At its most basic level, a vest will have two protective panels, which are worn across the chest and back, contained within the vest carrier itself.
 These protective panels are what provides the protection for the wearer, without them inserted the vest is simply that, a normal vest.

 Body armor can come in a range of covers, these can be made from traditional material such as cotton, or manufacturer specific materials such as CoolMAX®, Cordura® or Gore-Tex®.
 Depending on the type of body armor the ballistic panels may be sewn into the vests carrier, however recently the industry has moved towards making the panels removable.
 This is preferable as it allows the vest carrier to be washed, and also allows for the user to change the protective panels if they wish, for example from an NIJ Level II panel to a NIJ Level IIIa panel.

-Breathable and waterproof, Gore-Tex® is used for thousands of different products in a variety industries.
-It is used to make the covers of the bullet proof vests worn by many police forces around the world.
+Breathable and waterproof, Gore-Tex® is used for thousands of different products in various industries.
+It is used to make the covers of the bulletproof vests worn by many police forces around the world.